n0mer/gradle-git-properties/README.md

 }
 ```

 Below is another example about using generated properties for MANIFEST.MF of a Spring Boot webapp (similar can be done for non Spring apps).
 Note the usage of GString lazy evaluation to delay evaluating `project.ext.gitProps['git.commit.id.abbrev']` until MANIFEST.MF is created.
-Because `generateGitProperties` task will always execute automatically before any `classes` task (in Java projects), no `dependOn` is needed for `bootJar` task.
+Because `generateGitProperties` task will always execute automatically before any `classes` task (in Java projects), no `dependsOn` is needed for `bootJar` task.

 ```groovy
 gitProperties {